-St. Anselm's College Student Premium Strategy Statement
+St. Anselm's College Student Premium Strategy Statement 2022-25

-This statement details our school's use of student premium (and recovery premium) funding to help improve the attainment of our disadvantaged students.
+This statement details our College's use of student premium (and recovery premium) funding to help improve the attainment of our disadvantaged students.

-It outlines our student pupil premium strategy, how we intend to spend the funding and the outcomes for disadvantaged students last academic year 2022-23 (pg.10).
+It outlines our student pupil premium strategy, how we intend to spend the funding and the outcomes for disadvantaged students last academic year 2023-24.